-You’ve surely heard of Lake Como in Italy, home to many paparazzi shy celebs, opulent mansions and the kind of Italian charm most of us have dreamt about for years.
-But is it possible to visit in just one day?
+You’ve surely heard of Lake Como in Italy.
+Home to many paparazzi shy celebs, opulent mansions and the kind of Italian charm most of us have dreamt about for years.
+But is Como with kids possible to visit in just one day?

 How to get to Como from Milan

-I recommend arriving early (but not too early that you get caught in commuter traffic).
+I recommend arriving early, but not too early that you get caught in commuter traffic.
 We were based in Milan and hopped on the train to Como San Giovanni Railway Station.
 The journey will take just under an hour and should cost less than €5.
-Italian trains tend to be clean and comfortable and we didn’t find it too busy, there were plenty of free seats.
+Italian trains tend to be clean and comfortable.
+We didn’t find it too busy, there were plenty of free seats.

 You can check train times and prebook your tickets on Trainline

-You could also get the train to Lago Como but the walk down to the lake from the top station was well worth the extra 10 minute walk.
+You could also get the train to Lago Como.
+But the stroll down to the lake from the top station was well worth the extra 10 minute walk.

 We stopped in Piazza Alessandro Volta for a coffee and to people watch for a while.
 The atmosphere was relaxed and the coffee was strong.

-Fueled up for our day we continued on down to the lake, there’s just something so peaceful about large expanses of water, even though the closer you get to the water, the busier it gets, it never felt too crowded like central Milan or Pisa, the city is big enough to accommodate the many holiday makers who visit.
+Fuelled up for our day we continued on down to the lake.
+There’s just something so peaceful about large expanses of water.
+The closer you get to the water, the busier it gets, it never felt too crowded like central Milan or Pisa.
+The city is big enough to accommodate the many holiday makers who visit.

-Piper was desperate to swim in Como, she loves open water swimming and I had hoped we would find somewhere she could take a quick dip.
-Unfortunately, the town of Como is not the place to do this but do bring a towel and change of clothes, there’s a splash park near the lake and if the weather’s good, little ones are bound to want to cool down in the fountains.
+Piper was desperate to swim in Como.
+She loves open water swimming and I had hoped we would find somewhere she could take a quick dip.
+Unfortunately, the town of Como is not the place to do this.
+But do bring a towel and change of clothes.
+There’s a splash park near the lake.
+If the weather’s good, little ones are bound to want to cool down in the fountains.

-If you do want to swim in the Lake and have a little more time than we did then there are plenty of options, you could try one of the many beaches, the one in Bellagio is probably the most popular or visit a lido such as the Lido of Argegno.
+If you do want to swim in the Lake and have a little more time than we did then there are plenty of options.
+You could try one of the many lake beaches.
+The one in Bellagio is probably the most popular or visit a lido such as the Lido of Argegno.
 Lake Como Travel has a great list of places to swim around Lake Como.